15 Most Asked UX Design Interview Questions and Answers

 What is the UX interview process?

 A UX interview is a process through which a candidate is assessed for their skills, experience, and fit for a UX role.
 UX interviews typically evaluate a candidate's understanding of UX principles, methodologies, and ability to design user-centric products.
+(To excel in these interviews, focusing on developing essential skills can enhance your design CV).
 The exact process may vary depending on the company and role, but here is a general overview of what you can expect in a typical UX interview process:

 Initial screening